Adaptive Linearly Constrained Minimum Variance Framework for Volumetric Active Noise Control: Linearly Constrained Minimum Variance Active Noise Control

 \subsection{Adaptive Algorithm}

 In a real-time active noise control scenario, one must update the filter coefficients online to adapt to the time-varying noise.
-In this section, we derive an adaptive algorithm based on Frost's generalized sidelobe canceler (Frost-GSC).
-In particular, we apply stochastic gradient descent (SGD) to the Lagrangian in the optimization problem.
+We apply stochastic gradient descent (SGD) to the Lagrangian in the optimization problem.
 Explicitly, the update rule may be expressed as,

 Here, $\alpha$ is the learning rate.
 To solve for $\mathbf{\lambda}$ we must enforce the linear constraints.
 Substitution of the update equation, into the linear constraint $\mathbf{e} = 0$, results in the following expression,